commercetools/commercetools-payone-integration/docs/Field-Mapping.md

 `WALLET`*:
   * `narrative_text` : text on the account statements -> `referenceText` of type String on the Payment

-## Fields not natively defined in CT, covered by custom Fields on Cart, Customer and Order
+## PAYONE fields that map to custom Fields on CT Cart, CT Customer or CT Order

  * _Optional_ `customermessage` and `invoiceappendix`: Check for a custom Field `description` of type `LocalizedString` on the Cart / Order.
 Set both PAYONE fields.
-   Use the `locale` set on the Payment to pick the right value.
+   Use the `languageTag` set on the Payment to pick the right value.
  * _Optional_ `userid`: passed back from PAYONE as identification of the debtor account Nr.
 If the CT Customer Object has a custom field named `payoneUserId` of type String, write the `userid` value into that field.